 Cut when about 80 percent of the flowers on a stem are open.
 If harvested much earlier, the stems have a tendency to wilt.
 Fresh flowers will last 6 to 8 days in the vase with flower preservative.

 Sweet Pea vines: Sweet peas were the flowers that inspired me to begin my flower journey, and they are a favorite at our farm.
-We offer more varieties of sweet pea than any other plant, including many new introductions for 2020, several developed by renowned breeder Keith Hammett of New Zealand.
-Check out my recent blog post on new sweet pea varieties.
+We offer more varieties of sweet pea than any other plant, several developed by renowned breeder Keith Hammett of New Zealand.
+Be sure to check out this blog post on my favorite sweet pea varieties.

 While sweet peas are beloved for their gorgeous, fragrant blooms, they also are a surprisingly wonderful filler.
 The wild-looking vines add amazing texture, shape, and volume to arrangements.
 We typically get about a week’s vase life from the foliage and tendrils.